philnguyen/soft-contract/README.md

 and generate counterexamples for all unsafe ones
 (in [`fail-ce`](https://github.com/philnguyen/soft-contract/blob/pldi-aec-2015/soft-contract/benchmark-verification/fail-ce)).
 Unfortunately, verification is neccesarily incomplete in practice.
-We therefore have to weaker categories
+We therefore have two weaker categories
  * [`fail`](https://github.com/philnguyen/soft-contract/blob/pldi-aec-2015/soft-contract/benchmark-verification/fail):
-   the verification should at least recognize that the program is potentially buggy even if it cannot generate a counterexample (due to limitation of the underlying solver, for example)
+   the verification should at least recognize that the program is potentially buggy, although it may not generate a counterexample (due to limitation of the underlying solver, for example)
  * [`no-ce`](https://github.com/philnguyen/soft-contract/blob/pldi-aec-2015/soft-contract/benchmark-verification/no-ce):
-   the verification may fail to verify the correct program, reporting a *probable* contract violation, but under no circumstance should it produce a counterexample.
+   the verification may fail to verify the correct program, reporting a *probable* contract violation, but it should not produce a counterexample.
    This category is currently empty.

 Overtime, we move tests from `fail` and `no-ce` to the stronger categories `fail-ce` and `safe`, respectively, and use integration testing to prevent regression in precision.

 ## Try the online evaluator